 This much-anticipated moment certainly is the rise of a new era to Arabian and middle eastern e-commerce.
 Also, the inclusion of Amazon in the Saudi Arabian region will not only serve as a boost to middle eastern e-commerce but will help them to compete on a global scale.

 Yes, I can understand what you are thinking.

 The Conflict Before The Launch

-There were a few rumours going around regarding the conflict involving Jeff Bezos and Saudi Crown Prince Mohammed bin Salman.
+There were a few rumors going around regarding the conflict involving Jeff Bezos and Saudi Crown Prince Mohammed bin Salman.
 But thankfully that did not affect the launch of Amazon in Saudi Arabia, not at all.

-To understand even better you must first learn about the Souq-Amazon deal.
+Therefore to understand even better you must first learn about the Souq-Amazon deal.